All Engineers Follow a Code of Ethics

 They should not disclose any details regarding the client such as their name, age, gender, location or even the project at hand.
 The engineers must preserve such information unless the client states otherwise.
 Likewise, the engineer should not disclose any information regarding their employer unless otherwise stated.

-5. Ensures Ethical Decision Making in Areas of Uncertainty
+5. To Ensure Ethical Decision Making in Areas of Uncertainty

 A dilemma or a predicament refers to a situation where there is a difficult choice to make between two or more alternatives.
 Dilemmas are relatively common occurrences in everyone’s lives.
 Occasionally, people have to make difficult decisions in life where the other options present as equally destructive.